Culture: Your Environment for People at Work

 Your work culture often is interpreted differently by diverse employees.
 Other events in people’s lives affect how they act and interact at work too.
 Although an organization has a common culture, each person may see that culture from a different perspective.
 Additionally, your employees’ individual work experiences, departments, and teams may view the culture differently.

 You can mitigate the natural tendency of employees to optimize the components of the culture that serve their needs by teaching the culture you desire.
 Frequent reinforcement of the desired culture communicates the aspects of your work environment you most want to see repeated and rewarded.
 If you practice this reinforcement regularly, employees can more easily support the culture you wish to reinforce.

 Strength or Weakness

 Your culture may be strong or weak.
 When your work culture is strong, most people in the group agree on the culture.
 When your work culture is weak, people do not agree on the culture.
 Sometimes a weak organizational culture is the result of many subcultures or the shared values, assumptions, and behaviors of a subset of the organization.

 For example, the culture of your company as a whole might be weak and very difficult to characterize because there are so many subcultures.
 Each department, work cell, or team may have its own culture.
 Within departments, the staff and managers may each have their own culture.

-Ideally, organizational culture supports a positive, productive, environment.
-Happy employees are not necessarily productive employees.
-Productive employees are not necessarily happy employees.
+Ideally, organizational culture supports a positive and productive environment.
+Happy employees are not necessarily productive employees, and productive employees are not necessarily happy employees.
 It is important to find aspects of the culture that will support each of these qualities for your employees.